kistom4/FOE-Tools.github.io/README.md

-If you want to run in watch mode just add `:watcth`:
+If you want to run in watch mode just add `:watch`:

 ```bash
 npm run test:unit:watch